-I use the Jaaxy keyword research tool on a daily basis, (or multiple times a day) and it’s become an essential tool that I use to grow my business.
+I use this particular tool multiple times per day and it’s become an essential tool that I use to grow my business.

 Jaaxy Review In Brief: